Estimating Treatment Effects with Independent Component Analysis: Background

 \section{Background}

-\paragraph{Notation.} $X$ denotes covariates, $Y$ the outcome, and $T$ the treatment. $\theta$ is the causal effect we want to estimate, $\varepsilon, \eta, \xi$ are the corresponding random (noise) variables.
-We refer to the tuple $(X,Y,T)$ as causal (endogenous), and the tuple $(\varepsilon, \eta, \xi)$ as exogenous (source) variables and denote them collectively as $Z$ and $S$.
-We denote the causal direct treatment effect---\ie, the ``weight" of the $T\to Y$ edge--- as $\theta$.
-We use \mat{A} for the mixing matrix $\mat{A} : S\mapsto Z$ and \mat{W} for its inverse.
-We use $f,g$ for nonlinear functions, both in the \gls{sem} and \gls{plr}.
+\paragraph{\acrfull{plr}.} The \gls{plr} model of~\citet{robinson1988root} models the relationship between a scalar treatment $T$, a scalar outcome $Y$, and potentially confounding covariates $X$: Above, the coefficient $\theta$ is termed the \emph{treatment effect}, $f$ and $g$ are nuisance functions capturing the influence of $X$, and $\eps$ and $\eta$ are random noise variables.

-\paragraph{Causality.} Causality~\citep{pearl_causality_2009,peters_elements_2018} models cause-effect relationships as a \gls{dag} between variables, whereas the functional relationships are often given by \glspl{sem}.
-A \gls{sem} consists of independent exogenous noise variables (causes) $S_i$, dependent endogenous causal $Z_i$ variables (effects), and functional mechanisms $f_i,$ describing the relationship between the variables, \ie, $Z_i := f_i(Pa(Z_i), S_i),$ where $Pa(Z_i)$ denotes the parents of $Z_i$ ($Pa(Z_i)\subset Z$).
-A special family is that of \glspl{anm}, where the exogenous variable $S_i$ affects $Z_i$ additively, \ie, $Z_i := f_i(Pa(Z_i)) + S_i.$ Importantly, \glspl{anm} have the same structure as the \gls{plr} model used in causal effect estimation.
-Causal models enable drawing conclusions beyond associations, such as interventional and counterfactual queries~\citep{pearl_causality_2009}.
-Interventional queries require knowing the graph, counterfactuals additionally need each $f_i$.
-Our work operates within the backdoor setting, i.e., the causal graph is represented by~\cref{fig:fig1} (Left) for which the effect is known to be identifiable.
-We make the standard assumptions of no unobserved confounding and positivity.
+\paragraph{Causality.} Causality models cause and effect relationships as a \gls{dag} between variables with functional relationships often specified by \glspl{sem}~\citep{pearl_causality_2009,peters_elements_2018,spirtes_causal_2016}.
+A \gls{sem} consists of independent exogenous noise variables $S$ (causes), dependent endogenous causal variables $Z$ (effects), and functional mechanisms $h$ describing the relationship between the variables, \ie, $Z_i \defeq h_i(\parent(Z_i), S_i),$ where $\parent(Z_i)$ denotes the parent variables of $Z_i$ in the graph.
+A special \gls{sem} family is that of \glspl{anm}, where the exogenous variable $S_i$ affects $Z_i$ additively, \ie, $Z_i \defeq h_i(\parent(Z_i)) + S_i.$ Notably, as we illustrate in \cref{fig:fig1}, the \gls{plr} model can be framed as an \gls{anm} with $Z=(X,Y,T)$ and $S=(\xi,\eta,\eps)$ for $\xi\defeq X$.
+We denote the covariate dimension by $d\defeq \dim X$.
+We make the standard assumptions of no unobserved confounding and positivity, i.e., $\;\forall\;t : P(T = t \mid X) > 0 $.